BradGreig/LEGO-analysis/docs/index.md

 To explore how the pricing of sets changes over time I decided to compare against the median salary in Australia (and a few other countries).
 One could adjust the historical pricing data for inflation using something like the consumer price index, however, I decided instead to use actual salary information.
 The reason for this choice is that wage growth does not necessarily follow inflation (e.g. inflation is currently outpacing wage growth in Australia).
 Therefore, by using actual salary information I can effectively compare the cost of LEGO as a fraction of take home salary.
 Importantly, although I have not checked, I am fairly confident that using inflation instead of salary information would produce fairly similar results.

 Across the various LEGO data sources above I had access to Australian, US, UK and German pricing.
-I grabbed the median salary information for each of these countries from their respective national statistics sources; the Australian Bureau of Statistics ([ABS](https://www.abs.gov.au/)), the US Bureau of Labor Statistics ([BLS](https://www.bls.gov/)), the office of National Statistics for the UK ([ONS](https://www.ons.gov.uk/])) and the Federal Statistics office for Germany ([Destatis](https://www.destatis.de/EN/Home/_node.html)).
+I grabbed the median salary information for each of these countries from their respective national statistics sources; the Australian Bureau of Statistics ([ABS](https://www.abs.gov.au/)), the US Bureau of Labor Statistics ([BLS](https://www.bls.gov/)), the Office of National Statistics for the UK ([ONS](https://www.ons.gov.uk/])) and the Federal Statistics office for Germany ([Destatis](https://www.destatis.de/EN/Home/_node.html)).

 ## Metrics for analysing the cost of LEGO sets